-This week our Director, Professor Tony Ryan OBE, and Professor Duncan Cameron, Co-Director of the P3 Centre, are joining world leaders at the United Nations Conference on Climate Change.
+BThis week our Director Tony Ryan, and Duncan Cameron, are joining world leaders at the United Nations Conference on Climate Change.
 Here, they share perspective from COP22 as the world woke up to Donald Trump’s US election victory.

-This morning over breakfast at our riad in old town Marrakech, conversation was dominated by Donald Trump’s election victory and what world we had woken up to.
+This morning over breakfast at our riad in old town Marrakech, conversation was dominated by Donald Trump’s election victory.

 We’re here in Morocco for COP22, the latest round of UN climate change talks.
-Climate experts from across the world have gathered here to decide on the actual detail of the Paris Agreement which was signed last year at COP21.
-Our group from the University of Sheffield is very diverse — delegates come from India and Zimbabwe as well as Britain — yet we were all in agreement: Trump’s election is shocking and scary news for the world.
+Climate experts from across the world have gathered here.
+They will decide on the actual detail of the Paris Agreement which was signed last year at COP21.
+Our group from the University of Sheffield is diverse.
+We have delegates from India, Zimbabwe, as well as Britain.
+Yet we were all in agreement.
+Trump’s election is shocking and scary news for the world.

 Trump’s assertion that climate change was a hoax “created by the Chinese” was never far from any of our minds.

 Given the numerous different nations represented here, we recognised we were in a privileged position to understand how other people felt about the Trump victory.